-Applying for a nonimmigrant, or temporary visa to the U.S.—perhaps a tourist, student, H-1B, or other visa?
+Are you applying for a nonimmigrant, or temporary visa to the U.S.—perhaps a B-2 tourist, F-1 student, H-1B specialty worker, or some other?
 Even if you meet the minimum eligibility requirements, you can be denied the visa if you are found "inadmissible" to the United States.
-A person may be inadmissible for various health, financial, criminal, security, or other grounds, summarized in, “Inadmissibility: When the U.S. Can Keep You Out.”
+A person may be inadmissible for various health, financial, criminal, security, or other grounds, summarized in, Inadmissibility: When the U.S. Can Keep You Out.

 Second, the law allows some applicants to apply for a "waiver," or legal forgiveness of the ground of inadmissibility.
-See “Applying for a Nonimmigrant Visa (Hranka) Waiver” for details.
+See Applying for a Nonimmigrant Visa (Hranka) Waiver for details.

 The good news is, this list is a lot shorter than the one faced by applicants for a U.S. green card (lawful permanent residence).
-(If you are one of those applicants, you should not be reading this article; refer instead to “Which Green-Card Inadmissibility Grounds Cannot Be Waived.)
+(If you are one of those applicants, you should not be reading this article; refer instead to Which Green-Card Inadmissibility Grounds Cannot Be Waived.)